Roycard0828/SchoolSystem/README.md

 3. The administrator creates teachers, students, subjects and asign them to a classroom.
 4. The teacher asign grades per subject to all the students.
 5. The students can check their grades history with all the taken subjects.

+# Branches to implement.

+## Login

+Works with all the login logic for the three entities: Manager, Teacher and Student.